All CitiesShenzhen Travel Guide: Tech Hub, Theme Parks & Coastal Escapes

 Nanshan Dried Lychee (南山荔枝干) Shenzhen's Nanshan District is famous for lychees — dried lychees are the portable version of the city's favorite fruit Local supermarkets, airport shops

-What draws you to Shenzhen?
+Have you been to Shenzhen?

 Comments(0)